AMiKaH/Pig-Game/README.md

 # Pig-Game
 A rolling-dice game.
-Part of a course project on Udemy.com
+Part of a course project on Udemy, with some enhancements

 Players can roll a die as many times as they want, the score is added up and then can hold the score.
 If a player rolls a 1 then their score that was not held will be lost and the turn goes to the other player.